hackbg/toolbox/ubik/README.md

     depending on `type`  in `package.json`, and uses `.cjs` or `.mjs` for the other version.
   * Patches extensions to make the ESM build work in Node 16+.

+* Publishes to NPM.
-* Modifies `package.json` during publication to point to the correct compile outputs for each mode.
+  * Modifies `package.json` during publication to point to the correct compile output for each mode.
   * Backs up the original in `package.json.real` and restores it after publishing the package.

+* Adds a Git tag in the format `npm/$PACKAGE/$VERSION` and pushes it.